 CD 710-3 – Temporary Absences

 Advanced state of irreversible decline in capability: when combined with the requirements that death be reasonably foreseeable and that the person be suffering intolerably, the requirement to be in an advanced state of irreversible decline ensures that medical assistance in dying would be available to those who are in an irreversible decline towards death, even if that death is not anticipated in the short term.
 This approach to eligibility gives individuals who are in decline toward death the autonomy to choose their preferred dying process.

-Clear days: paragraph 241.2(3)(g) of the Criminal Code specifies that there needs to be 10 clear days between the day on which the request was signed and the day on which MAID is provided.
-Subsection 27(1) of the Interpretation Act states that “Where there is a reference to a number of clear days or “at least” a number of days between two events, in calculating that number of days the days on which the events happen are excluded.”
-This means that the day of the request and the day MAID is provided are not calculated towards the 10 days.
+Clear days: Subsection 27(1) of the Interpretation Act states that “Where there is a reference to a number of clear days or “at least” a number of days between two events, in calculating that number of days the days on which the events happen are excluded.”
+(This means that the day of the first assessment where the inmate is deemed eligible and the day that MAID is provided are not calculated towards the 90 days.)